 At the end of the day, which one you should choose depends on what your needs are.
 For hobbyists or occasionally paintballers, you probably need only basic paintball guns.

 However, keep an eye out on paintball guns that have customizable features.
-They are a great value for your money because they can be customized to address your changing needs – whether you want a close range or long-range paintball sniper rifle configuration.
+They are a great value for your money because they can be customized to address your changing needs – whether you want close-range or a long-range paintball sniper rifles configuration.

 Be sure to learn more about the warranty as well and buy only from reputable paintball gun brands.